Federal Vs Private Student Loans

 Private Student Loans

-Private student loans, sometimes referred to as non-federal or alternative loans, are made and funded by private lenders, such as banks and financial companies.
-Private student loans usually require a credit and income review to determine an individual’s anticipated ability to repay the loan.
+Now that you’ve learned about federal student loans, let’s look at how private student loans differ.
+Private student loans require a credit and income review to determine an individual’s anticipated ability to repay the loan.

 Types of Private Student Loans